randompenguin1/userstyles/README.md

 Just because it looks right or works in your preferred browser or device doesn't mean it will work for everyone. **Try to thoroughly *test* your edits** in desktop and mobile Chromium-based, Mozilla-based, and Webkit-based browsers before submitting a pull-request.

 ## CHANGELOG:
+* fixed browser "Share to.." button display and sizing [Issue #3]
+* fixed wrong sized menu items in action button drop-downs on mobile [related to Issue #3]
+* Styled content filter buttons coming from other platforms.

 1.4 (12 Feb 2025)
 * Limited textarea resize fix to settings pages
 * Edited authors/contributors